tony-sibanda/SSH-DHCP-Traffic-in-Windows-VM/README.md

 Step 1: Filter for DHCP Traffic in Wireshark

-In Wireshark’s filter bar, type:dhcp
+In Wireshark’s filter bar, type: dhcp

 Press Enter.